Single Stage Vs Two Stage Air Compressor: Which One Should I Use in 2020

 Which air compressor is more effective?
 The two stage-air compressor delivers more CFM, runs cooler air, and is more effective compared to the single-stage air compressors.
 Single-stage compressors, however, are cheaper, weigh less, and use little power.

-The right type of air compressor depends on the job at hand.
+The right type of high pressure air compressor depends on the job at hand.
 If you are trimming, framing, or sheathing, the single stage models will do the work.
 The two-stage compressors require a lot of energy and are ideal for large construction crews.